Disabled students, welcome to your digital hub!

 - Disability Rights - UK publishes a comprehensive guide to applying to higher education, and getting support – Read Into Higher Education

-- Diversity and Ability - is an organisation that works to improve inclusivity.
+- Calling All Minds - is an organisation that works to improve inclusivity.
 Check out their guide to free resources to support disabled and neurodiverse students.
 We also recommend you read their DSA: Find your way page.

 - The National Association of Disability Practitioners - (NADP) works with professionals who support disabled students in post-16 education.
 Read their blog article, Working for a successful student journey for disabled students, which explains who to contact at your university or college, and how a disability adviser can support you through your journey to uni.